natgo/wt-wiki-scraper/wikitext-transpiled/fleet/SF40%20Heavy.md

 * Not very fast or manoeuvrable
 * Large target
 * Lacks an AP shell for dealing with armoured targets.
-* The 37 mm fast firing flak on the SF40 Leichte is replaced by two single 20 mm mounts
+* The 37 mm fast firing flak on the SF40 Light is replaced by two single 20 mm mounts
 * Hard to get all 4 cannons on target
 * Easy to torpedo or dive bomb due to its size and sluggishness
 * Lacks a VT-fuze shell, only has timed and impact fuses